-In July 2020, our Board of Directors authorized, subject to shareholders' approval, the Proposed Repurchase Program for the repurchase of up to 3,300,000 of our ADSs, each representing one ordinary share, at a price range of \$10 to \$110 per ADS.
-We intend to seek our shareholders' approval of the Proposed Repurchase Program at our next annual general meeting proposed to be convened in September 2020.
-If our shareholders approve the Proposed Repurchase Program, we may repurchase ADSs in the open market from time to time over 36 months from April 1, 2021 to March 31, 2024.
-We intend to fund repurchases under the Proposed Repurchase Program with cash on hand.
-This program, if approved by our shareholders, would not obligate us to repurchase any dollar amount or number of ADSs and may be suspended or discontinued at any time at our discretion.
+In September 2020, our shareholders authorized a new share repurchase program for the repurchase of up to 3,300,000 of our ADSs, each representing one ordinary share, at a price range of \$10 to \$110 per ADS.
+Pursuant to the terms of the repurchase program, our ADSs may be purchased in the open market from time to time for 36 months from April 1, 2021 to March 31, 2024.

-In March 2018, our shareholders authorized a share repurchase program for the repurchase of up to 3,300,000 of our ADSs, each representing one ordinary share, at a price range of \$10 to \$100 per ADS.
-Pursuant to the terms of the repurchase program, our ADSs may be purchased in the open market from time to time for 36 months from March 30, 2018, the date on which the shareholders approved the repurchase program.
-We have funded, and intend to continue to fund, the repurchases of ADSs under the repurchase program with cash on hand.
-We are not obligated under the repurchase program to repurchase a specific number of ADSs, and the repurchase program may be suspended at any time at our discretion.
-To date, we have repurchased 2,200,000 ADSs in the open market under this repurchase program.
+In March 2018, our shareholders authorized our 2018 share repurchase program for the repurchase of up to 3,300,000 of our ADSs, each representing one ordinary share, at a price range of \$10 to \$100 per ADS.
+Pursuant to the terms of our 2018 share repurchase program, our ADSs may be purchased in the open market from time to time for 36 months from March 30, 2018, the date on which the shareholders approved our 2018 share repurchase program.
+To date, we have repurchased 2,200,000 ADSs in the open market under our 2018 share repurchase program.

+We have funded, and intend to continue to fund, the repurchases of ADSs under our repurchase programs with cash on hand.
+We are not obligated under our repurchase programs to repurchase a specific number of ADSs, and our repurchase programs may be suspended at any time at our discretion.
 We intend to hold the shares underlying any such repurchased ADSs as treasury shares.

-Any repurchases pursuant to our repurchase program could affect the price of our ADSs and increase its volatility.
+Any repurchases pursuant to our repurchase programs could affect the price of our ADSs and increase its volatility.
 The existence of a repurchase program could also cause the price of our ADSs to be higher than it would be in the absence of such a program and could potentially reduce the market liquidity of our ADSs.
 There can be no assurance that any repurchases will enhance shareholder value because the market price of our ADSs may decline below the levels at which we repurchase any ADSs.
-In addition, although our repurchase program is intended to enhance long-term shareholder value, short-term price fluctuations in our ADSs could reduce the program's effectiveness.
-Significant changes in the price of our ADSs and our ability to fund our proposed repurchase program with cash on hand could impact our ability to repurchase ADSs.
+In addition, although our repurchase programs are intended to enhance long-term shareholder value, short-term price fluctuations in our ADSs could reduce the program's effectiveness.
+Significant changes in the price of our ADSs and our ability to fund our repurchase programs with cash on hand could impact our ability to repurchase ADSs.
 The timing and amount of future repurchases is dependent on our cash flows from operations, available cash on hand and the market price of our ADSs.
-Furthermore, the program does not obligate us to repurchase any dollar amount or number of ADSs and may be suspended at any time at our discretion, and any suspension or discontinuation could cause the market price of our ADSs to decline.
+Furthermore, our programs do not obligate us to repurchase any dollar amount or number of ADSs and may be suspended at any time at our discretion, and any suspension or discontinuation could cause the market price of our ADSs to decline.